 ● irritable bowel syndrome (IBS)

-but because of the addictive quality of it and the way it is normalised by society it can be hard to admit, or even realise, being addicted to it.
+Because of the addictive quality of sugar and the way it is normalised by society it can be hard to admit, or even realise, being addicted to it.

-I don't think there's too much wrong with enjoying a little bit of something sweet, but you know when it's become a bad habit when you've barely finished your last mouthful of a meal and you're cracking the dark chocolate open.
+I don’t think there’s too much wrong with enjoying a little bit of something sweet, but you know when it’s become a bad habit when you’ve barely finished your last mouthful of a meal and you’re cracking the cookie-jar open.

 I’ve totally given up sugar before and I’ve found it a really useful exercise to reset my sugar cravings – it’s literally incredible how sweet vegetables start to taste.